rdela/eleventeen/content/about/index.md

 > A starter repository showing how to build a blog with the [Eleventy](https://www.11ty.dev/) site generator (using the [v2.0 release](https://www.11ty.dev/blog/eleventy-v2/)).

+## Rainbow Mode™

-In addition to Base Blog’s killer features and Eleventy 3’s bundler-free [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) support, eleventeen sports a novel new visual experience we call [Rainbow Mode™](https://github.com/rdela/eleventeen/pull/1), powered by [Chromagen](https://github.com/famebot/chromagen), the color scheme generator we publish under the [Famebot](https://github.com/famebot) organization.
+In addition to Base Blog’s killer features and Eleventy 3’s bundler-free [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) support, eleventeen sports a novel new visual experience we call [Rainbow Mode](https://github.com/rdela/eleventeen/pull/1), powered by [Chromagen](https://github.com/famebot/chromagen), the color scheme generator we publish under the [Famebot](https://github.com/famebot) organization.
 Our homegrown Rainbow Mode is wholly distinct from and not to be confused with Emacs [rainbow-mode](https://elpa.gnu.org/packages/rainbow-mode.html), which “sets background color to strings that match color names.”

+### prefers-color-scheme: rainbow

 We posit a third color scheme preference in addition to light and dark “modes,” rainbow.

-Here in the world of eleventeen, rainbow is the default.
-But we acknowledge not all sites are a match for Rainbow Mode, and still want those sites to enjoy the rest of what eleventeen has to offer, so [v9.2.3-alpha.5](https://github.com/rdela/eleventeen/releases/tag/v9.2.3-alpha.5), adds a `mono` option to [`_data/metadata.js`](https://github.com/rdela/eleventeen/blob/trunk/_data/metadata.js) in [PR #13](https://github.com/rdela/eleventeen/pull/13) that will disable Rainbow Mode if you set it to `true`. `mono` is `false` by default, on purpose, because it beats making people set an option called `rainbow` to `false`, plus it might make the current  {% raw %}`{%- if not metadata.mono %}`{% endraw %} template logic in [`_includes/layouts/base.njk`](https://github.com/rdela/eleventeen/blob/trunk/_includes/layouts/base.njk) a little more resilient.
+And here in the world of eleventeen, rainbow is the default.
+But we acknowledge not all sites are a match for Rainbow Mode, and still want those sites to enjoy the rest of what eleventeen has to offer, so [v9.2.3-alpha.5](https://github.com/rdela/eleventeen/releases/tag/v9.2.3-alpha.5), adds a `mono` option to [`_data/metadata.js`](https://github.com/rdela/eleventeen/blob/trunk/_data/metadata.js) in [PR #13](https://github.com/rdela/eleventeen/pull/13) that will disable Rainbow Mode if you set it to `true`.

+`mono` is `false` by default, on purpose, because it beats making people set an option called `rainbow` to `false`, plus it might make the current  {% raw %}`{%- if not metadata.mono %}`{% endraw %} template logic in [`_includes/layouts/base.njk`](https://github.com/rdela/eleventeen/blob/trunk/_includes/layouts/base.njk) a little more resilient.

 You can see mono enabled at [mono.eleventeen.blog](https://mono.eleventeen.blog).
 Try toggling light and dark mode using devtools, there are links to how at the bottom to [chromagen.io](https://chromagen.io/).
 The rainbow eleventeen demo still lives at [eleventeen.blog](https://eleventeen.blog) <span role="img" aria-label="">🌈📓</span>